£

 Anna, diagnosed with AML

-I’m having flashbacks to my diagnosis and treatment for blood cancer.
+I'm having flashbacks.
 Is this normal?

 Flashbacks are intrusive reminders of an experience in which we felt strong emotions (like fear or helplessness) in the face of a threat.
 Having this reaction to some aspects of your experience with blood cancer is not abnormal and can happen.
 Memories of specific episodes or moments can come back to you long after the event.